Sparsh-N/Sparsh-N/README.md

 - 🔭 I’m currently working in the [FURY](https://fury.gl) team as a undergrad researcher.
 Currently working to incorporate pygfx and WebGPU with FURY.

-- 🔭 I’m currently learning C and WebGPU
+- 🔭 I’m currently learning C and the WebGPU API

 - ⚡ Fun fact: I'm trilingual in English, Hindi (+ a bit of bengali), and Mandarin **(普通话)**.
 I also enjoy ice skating, cycling, chess and badminton.